Susan Ormiston: Biography

 Ormiston is a foreign correspondent for CBC News.
 She has reported widely on Canadian and world events, including the election of President Nelson Mandela in South Africa (1994), and the retirement of Pope Benedict XVI in 2013.
 Ormiston has covered wars and rebellions in Afghanistan, Lebanon, Syria, Libya and Egypt.
-She has also followed the euro crisis in Egypt, Italy, and Germany, and while based in London covered the London Olympics, the Royal Wedding of William and Kate, and the Queen's Diamond Jubilee.
+She has also followed the euro area crisis in Egypt, Italy, and Germany, and while based in London covered the London Olympics, the Royal Wedding of William and Kate, and the Queen's Diamond Jubilee.

 Ormiston has interviewed a wide variety of news-makers including Bill Clinton, Michaëlle Jean, Stanley McChrystal, Christine Lagarde, and entertainment personalities such as Celine Dion, Shania Twain and Russell Peters.
 She has taught broadcast journalism courses at Ryerson Polytechnic University in Toronto and has served as a volunteer speaker for Alzheimer's Disease.

 Originally from Saskatchewan, Ormiston attended Evan Hardy Collegiate in Saskatoon.
 She received a Bachelor of Journalism Honours degree at Carleton University in Ottawa.
 Ormiston joined CBC as host and reporter in Toronto, and was a news co-anchor in Halifax, Nova Scotia as well as CBC's National TV Reporter in the Maritime provinces.

 During the 1990s, Ormiston moved to CTV, as host of its long-running W-FIVE current affairs program.
 She also hosted NewsNet and was a financial reporter from the Toronto Stock Exchange.